-- 2.1 The location of the proposed residential development is on scrubland at NGR SM 9741 0437.
-The proposed site comprises a broadly triangular area of land which slopes to both north and east. - 2.2 Immediately to the north lies the Cleddau Bridge Hotel whilst to the south lies further scrubland.
-The eastern boundary of the area is formed by a pathway known as Ferry Lane and on the west by Waterloo Road which leads to Pembroke Ferry.
+- 2.1 The location of the proposed residential development is on former agricultural land at NGR SM 9736 0440. - 2.2 The eastern boundary of the area is formed by a pathway known as Ferry Lane.

-Figure 1: Location map based on the Ordnance Survey showing the 300m radius search area outlined in blue
+Figure 1: Location map based on the Ordnance Survey